Quality declaration - Summary

 The data presented in the New Capital Expenditure publication are also broadly comparable with other statistics produced by the ABS.
 In particular the equipment, plant and machinery data collected in the New Capital Expenditure Survey are used in the compilation of the quarterly estimates for private gross fixed capital formation on machinery and equipment of the Australian National Accounts.

 The estimates of capital expenditure on buildings and other structures will differ with estimates of Construction activity published in Construction Work Done, Australia, Preliminary (cat. no. 5216.0).
 The latter publication presents estimates of building and engineering construction work collected by the Building Activity Survey and the Engineering Construction Survey.
-The reasons for these differences are outlined in paragraph 48 of the Explanatory Notes.

 The major series estimates for this collection are available in original, seasonally adjusted and trend series.
 To find out more information on seasonal adjustment and trend estimator please see Time Series Analysis Frequently Asked Questions.